Biodiversity supports all life.

 During 2023, we also engaged an Environmental Consultant to review Banyule’s current biodiversity management practices and programs.
 They benchmarked Banyule's practices against other industry practitioners and made recommendations on industry best practices for Council to consider in the new Biodiversity Plan.

-View the full Biodiversity Benchmarking Report report (due to document file size, appendix 1 is available on request).
+View the full Biodiversity Benchmarking Report report (due to document file size, Appendix 1 is available on request).

 The key recommendations from the report include: